spyderbat/aws_agent_helmchart/INSTALLATION_GUIDELINES.md

 ### Deciding on the spyderbat credentials approach
 The spyderbat credential you need to access our backend is the spyderbat api key.
-To find out
+To find out how to get a spyderbat api key please see <here(need link to spyderbat doc on how to make an api key)>
-We provide 2 options to manage this credential
+We provide 2 options to manage this credential.

 #### 1. Use explicitly provided spyderbat api key, managed in kubernetes secret
 The simplest approach is to provide the spyderbat api key as a parameter to the helm chart install.